Logo

 Signs of Ovulation

-To help you understand how to track ovulation, it’s crucial to recognize the signs your body gives you.
+To help you understand the ovulation cycle, it’s crucial to recognize the signs your body gives you.
 Here are some common indicators:

 • Increased basal body temperature (BBT): Your BBT is the lowest temperature your body reaches at rest.
 It usually increases slightly after ovulation.